iranzo/stampython/CONTRIB.md

 Whenever possible, also contribute UT to tests/ so the new functions can be validated.

 - flake8 will test PEP8 validation
-- nosetests will check UT's in tests/ against the code
+- testr or nosetests will check UT's in tests/ against the code (need to fix issue with testr not running tests sequentially in test file)
 - markdown-lint will validate *.MD files
 - `tox` can be used to validate both set of tests on your code before Pull Request